gwappa/amorphys/docs/source/core/signal.rst

 .. py:class:: Sampled

-    for signal that is continuously sampled
+    for signal that is continuously sampled.
+    An example of :py:class:`Sampled` may be found :ref:`here <signal-example>`.

     .. py:attribute:: type